jprado1/brewrank/index.markdown

 classes: wide
 ---

 We all love to relax and chat with friends.
 Who doesn't love a cold brew ?
-Drinking beer with people is an important social ritual that is often linked to many memories (or the absence of it), especially of our younger days.
+Drinking beer with people is an important social ritual that is often linked to many memories (or the absence of them), especially of our younger days.
 EPFL is a highly international institution with people from all around the world.
 They leave their home countries behind to join EPFL but what if we could bring them back a bit of it ?
 We decided to match beers from SAT, our beloved bar, to the countries where they would be the most appreciated.
-We can now recommend them to people missing home and hope it might cure a bit of this homesickness !
+Our objective is to recommend them to people missing home and hope it might cure a bit of this homesickness !
 It is also a tool to ask SAT to buy new beers, since it would be sad to leave people without a beer similar to their country's, don't you think ?

 ## A quick sip through our data